sonos-web/sonos-web/README.md

  * Clean and good looking UI
  * Play, pause, skip, and seek tracks
  * Shuffle & repeat controls
+ * Room selection from the Now Playing bar.

 ## Coming Soon
  * Browse music library by artist, album, genre, playlist, etc.
  * Search your entire music library
  * View and edit queue
- * Room selection on the Now Playing control bar.

 ## Install
 The goal for this project was to make installation as simple as possible for Windows, Mac, & Linux.